-There are two components of the Eagle Retirement Plan Program, each available to IARs who meet the necessary qualifications: the Eagle Retirement Plan Consulting Program and the Eagle ERISA Investment Manager Program.
+There are two options available in the Eagle Retirement Plan Program, each available to IARs who meet the necessary qualifications: the Eagle Retirement Plan Consulting Program and the Eagle ERISA Investment Manager Program.

-2. Eagle Retirement Plan Consulting Program (CP).
+a.
+Eagle Retirement Plan Consulting Program (CP).
 We act as your fiduciary under Section II(a)(1) of PTE 2020-02 when we recommend investments and monitor investment options available through the Plan.